happyCoder235711/StayAwake2021/README.md

 I'll be uploading the folder as soon as I figure out how to as github is giving me a too many files error when I upload it.
 As soon as I figure that out, I'll upload it so you can try my project straight out of the box. :)

 If you want to try my code for yourself:
-Add the virtual environment folder I made for you into your project folder (when I figure out how to upload it haha).
-Change your interpreter from whatever you were using in the past such as the default or something like anaconda to the virtual environment.
+Add the virtual environment folder I made for you into your project folder.
+Change your interpreter from whatever you were using in the past such as the default or anaconda to the virtual environment.
 Now, all you need to do is start flask and you're good to go!
 Have fun! :)